simonask/rx-ranges/README.md

 - `uniq()`: Reduce the output by consecutive equality with `std::unique()`.
 Does not allocate temporary storage, unless used as input for further algorithms.
 - `empty_range()`: A range that is always empty.
+- `chain()`: Return values from multiple ranges, one after another.

 ## TODO